Namora: Exiles

-An alternate universe variant of Namora from Earth-2189 appears in Exiles #46.
-This version is a blue-skinned gender-swapped version of Namor who possesses his abilities.
-Decades prior, she aligned herself with Charles Xavier, who convinced her to not attack the surface world.
+An alternate universe version of Namora appears in Exiles.
+This version is a blue-skinned gender-swapped counterpart of Namor.
+Decades prior, Namora allies with Charles Xavier, who convinced her to not attack the surface world.
 She would later do so after anti-mutant hysteria led to the imprisonment of most mutants, killing most of Earth's heroes and taking over the world before she is eventually forced to join the Exiles.
-After learning her teammate Morph was seemingly killed by Hyperion, she attempts to kill the latter, only to be killed by him.
+After learning her teammate Morph was seemingly killed by Hyperion, she attempts to kill Hyperion, only to be killed by him.

 Marvel Mangaverse

-An alternate universe variant of Namora from Earth-2301 appears in the Marvel Mangaverse story "Eternity Twilight".
+An alternate universe version of Namora appears in the Marvel Mangaverse story "Eternity Twilight".

 Marvel Her-oes

-An alternate universe variant of Namora appears in Marvel Her-oes, written by Grace Randolph.
+An alternate universe version of Namora appears in Marvel Her-oes, written by Grace Randolph.
 This version is a teenager and classmate of Jennifer Walters and Janet van Dyne who hides her Atlantean heritage by posing as a Greek exchange student named "Namora Aquarius".

 Ultimate Marvel

-An alternate universe variant of Namora from Earth-1610 makes a minor appearance in Ultimatum.
+An alternate universe version of Namora makes a minor appearance in Ultimatum.